prodevshub/community-blog/src/Components/Message/readme.md

 const App = () => {
-State witch describes the array of messages states if we call it multiplt time at "once":
+State witch describes the array of messages states if we call it multiple time at "once":

 `    const [show, setShow] = useState([])`